kpachhai/hedera-tx-analysis/README.md

 ## Cleanup

-Stop and remove MongoDB container:
+If needed manually, stop and remove the Docker container:

 ```bash
 docker-compose down